Azure/PyRIT/doc/code/executor/0_executor.md

 * `_perform_async`: Execute the core  logic
 * `_teardown_async`: Clean up resources

-This implementation enforces a consistent execution flow across all strategies:
+This implementation enforces a consistent execution flow across all strategies by:
-1. It guarantees that setup is always performed before the attack begins
+1. Guaranteeing that setup is always performed before the attack begins
-2. It ensures the attack logic is only executed if setup succeeds
+2. Ensuring the attack logic is only executed if setup succeeds
-3. It guarantees teardown is always executed, even if errors occur, through the use of a finally block
+3. Guaranteeing teardown is always executed, even if errors occur, through the use of a finally block
-4. It provides centralized error handling and logging
+4. Providing centralized error handling and logging

 ## Executor Categories